 Too often, we spend our days wrapped up in our own petty concerns.
-We scurry around like worker ants, always focused on the immediate task ahead and never finding the time to tick everything off our "To Do" list.
+We scurry around like worker ants, always focused on the immediate task ahead.
+We never find the time to tick everything off our “To Do” list.

 Moreover, we rarely deviate from our daily habits and routines.
 That’s why days away from home are so refreshing… we leave our routines behind and instead have to make – the – day – up – as – we – go.